Justin Patton: Hapoel Eilat (2021–2022)

 On August 26, 2021, Patton signed with Hapoel Eilat of the Israeli Basketball Premier League.
 In 2021–22, he led the league in blocks average, averaging 1.6 per game.

 Cholet Basket (2022–2023)

 On August 3, 2022, Patton signed with Cholet Basket of the French LNB Pro A.

 Shanxi Loongs (2023)

 On September 1, 2023, Patton signed with Shanxi Loongs of the Chinese Basketball Association.

 Taipei Fubon Braves (2024)

 On January 14, 2024, Patton signed with the Taipei Fubon Braves of the P. League+.
 On March 15, he was released by the team.

 Indios de San Francisco de Macorís (2024)

 On June 13, 2024, Patton signed with the Indios de San Francisco de Macorís of the Liga Nacional de Baloncesto.

 Peristeri (2024)

 On August 7, 2024, Patton signed with the Peristeri of the Greek Basketball League.

 Liaoning Flying Leopards (2024–2025)

 On December 31, 2024, Patton signed with the Liaoning Flying Leopards of the Chinese Basketball Association.

+San Miguel Beermen (2026)

+On March 27, 2026, Patton signed with the San Miguel Beermen of the Philippine Basketball Association (PBA) to replace Marcus Lee as its import for the 2026 PBA Commissioner's Cup.
+However he reportedly missed three practice session, claimed injury and refused to be picked up by San Miguel's team driver for an April 12, 2026 game.
+The team management alleged "unprofessional behavior" and brought in Bennie Boatwright as Patton's replacement.